 A dataset is similar to a view in a relational database.
 A dataset in Quick BI is not used to store data.
 You can use an SQL statement to define a dataset rule.

 After you select the TSDB data source that was added, enter a T-SQL statement that is compatible with TSDB.
 In the upper-right corner of the page, click Execute and view the execution result of the statement.

-Save the settings.
-Then, the dataset is created.
-You can also modify the query statement after the dataset is created.
+Save the execution result.
+Then, a dataset is created.
+After a dataset is created, you can modify the query statement that is used to define the dataset.

 Time series come in two types: univariate time series and multivariate time series.
 A metric for a univariate time series represents a single time-dependent variable.
 A metric for a multivariate time series represents multiple time-dependent fields.
 When you query and analyze time series data, fields are measurable data, and tags and timestamps are dimension data.
 Therefore, we recommend that you create a dataset that contains measurable data and dimension data.
 Otherwise, subsequent operations for data analysis cannot be performed.

 Query, analyze, and visualize data

 After a dataset is created, you can create a dashboard and a workbook in Quick BI to visualize data.
 Then, you can create a BI portal as needed.

 For more information about how to create a BI portal, see Quick BI documentation.